gwdg/rOCCI-core/README.md

 The OCCI gem includes a Parser to easily parse OCCI messages.
 With a given media type (e.g. json, xml or plain text) the parser analyses the content of the message body and, if supplied, the message header.
-As the text/plain and text/occi media type do not clearly distinguish between a message with a category and a message with an entity which has a kind, it has to be specified if the message contains a category (e .g. for user defined mixins)
+As the text/plain and text/occi media type do not clearly distinguish between a message with a category and a message with an entity which has a kind, it has to be specified if the message contains a category (e.g. for user defined mixins)

 OCCI messages can be parsed to an OCCI collection for example like